HUA SHAN PAI CHI GUNG ANNUAL SEMINAR

 Keny Bak Hay Chin

-HUA SHAN PAI DO GA QI GONG BASICS
+HUA SHAN PAI QI GONG BASICS

 Taoist Exercises - Special Cure for Non-bacteria Sickness Without Medicine

 For thousands of years, Taoists in China practiced and developed various techniques of breathing to improve and heal sicknesses of various parts of the vital organs in the human body.
 They dwelled in mountains and forests to observe, listen and meditate, gathering greater knowledge and deeper understanding of the universe.
 In search of immortality they moved from observation of nature to experimentation and practice.
 In furtherance of this goal, a healthy body is essential.

 We depend on air to live.
 The basic Taoist theory focuses on the importance of breathing and circulating the air within the human body.
 Mastering various breathing techniques gives us strength and more blood in the body.
 With plenty of oxygen circulating within our body, our energy and vitality are enhanced.
 The right combination of air, blood and body fluid within our body will prevent sickness and is conductive to good health and longevity.